conondaFCC/hello-world/java.md

 Final local variable = constant; initialized with value then can not be reasigned within the method.

 #### Methods this reference
 this means the actual object.
+The this is used to distinguish the one class attriute with the same name form the method attribute or parameter with the same name.
 Ex.

 ``` JAVA
 pubic void setAccountnumber (int Accountnumber) {